A large NSW based cultural institution

 To support the institution with implementation of the new structure, we conducted three full-day job design workshops with a small group of senior staff.
 To complete the project we were engaged to develop position descriptions for the four new key leadership roles.

 We developed a detailed review report which provided structural options to improve management of the collection management activities and recommendations relating to processes, workplace culture, governance and strategic planning.
 In addition, we delivered:

 A detailed organisational structure at the team level;

 Documented design of 23 new roles; and

 Position descriptions for the four key leadership roles in the new structure.

-The outcomes of the review positioned the Library to unify historically separated work units and improving overall governance and work processes.
-Fyusion’s recommended structure enabled the Library to meet its budget targets while ensuring that critical compliance work was carried out with maximum efficiency.
+The outcomes of the review positioned the institution to unify historically separated work units and improving overall governance and work processes.
+Our recommended structure enabled the institution to meet its budget targets while ensuring that critical compliance work was carried out with maximum efficiency.